Master of Science in Finance (MSF)

 FIN 5545 Fixed Income Securities

-This course describes important fixed income securities and markets, and develops tools for valuing fixed income securities and managing interest rate risk.
+This course describes important fixed income securities and markets and develops tools for valuing fixed income securities and managing interest rate risk.
 The course covers traditional bonds and term structure concepts as well as fixed income derivatives and interest rate modeling.
 3 credit hours

 FIN 5840 Applied Econometrics in Finance

-This course focuses on providing students with an in depth understanding of statistical techniques commonly employed in financial studies.
+This course focuses on providing students with an in-depth understanding of statistical techniques commonly employed in financial studies.
 Actual applications within a variety of financial studies are examined to help students learn how to conduct statistical tests, as well as to interpret the results.
-Students are familiarized with WRDS and a variety of data bases to facilitate their future research efforts.
+Students are familiarized with WRDS and a variety of databases to facilitate their future research efforts.
 3 credit hours

 MAN 5716 Business Conditions Analysis